Mosab Abu Toha

 Mosab Abu Toha (مصعب أبو توهة; born 17 November 1992) is a Palestinian writer, poet, scholar, and librarian from the Gaza Strip.
 His debut book of poetry, Things You May Find Hidden in My Ear (2022) won the Palestine Book Award and an American Book Award.
 It was also a finalist for the National Book Critics Circle Award and the Walcott Prize for Poetry.

 Abu Toha is the founder of the Edward Said Library, Gaza's first English-language library.
 He was detained by the Israeli army in November 2023 when he was trying to flee to Egypt with his family.
 He was later released after being questioned and has since worked as a chronicler of the war from afar.
-He won the Pulitzer Prize for Commentary in 2025 for his portrayal of the Gaza war in The New Yorker.
+He won the Pulitzer Prize for Commentary in 2025 for his essays about the Gaza war in The New Yorker.

 Early life

 Abu Toha was born in 1992 in the Al-Shati refugee camp, shortly before the signing of the Oslo Accords.
 He graduated in English from the Islamic University of Gaza.
 In 2017, he founded the Edward Said Library, an English-language public library in Beit Lahia, of which a second branch was opened in Gaza City in 2019.

-In 2023, Abu Toha graduated from Syracuse University’s College of Arts and Sciences with a Master of Fine Arts in Creative writing.
+In 2023, Abu Toha graduated from Syracuse University’s College of Arts and Sciences with a Master of Fine Arts in creative writing.